 Did you know that cotton is considered one of the “dirtiest” crops because it’s so heavily sprayed with pesticides?
 And a lot of towels and bedding can off-gas harmful fumes or contain flame retardants.
 Here are some options I like:

 Savvy Rest: We use Savvy Rest pillows and body pillows in our bedroom and LOVE them!
 They are totally natural and have zero weird chemicals on them.
+You can also read my review of their pure latex mattress.
 Ever our pup Dexter has one of their organic dog beds 🛌

 Sitting is the new smoking! 🚬 Since I work at home it was super important to me to invest in a standing desk.
 We bought this one by Fully and love it.
 It has 4 programmable settings so you can press a button and it will automatically adjust to your saved heights.
 Be sure to use an anti-fatigue mat under your feet when standing for extra cushion and support!